sergeynordicresults/sergeynordicresults.github.io/china.md

   1. "We are with ukraine, but You know, this war is a fault of America" <sub>(yes, of course, ["america played with a russian bear"](https://t.me/nevzorovtv/8137)? or maybe its all because of covid - putin and president of usa were not speaking in real life, but only through the video calls?)

 </sub>
-  2. "if there would be only one political party in America - there would be no shootings"
+  2. "if there would be only one political party in America - there would be no mass shootings" <sub>(but maybe there are mass shootings, because guns are easily accessible?
+Actually, I really dont know how easy to buy a gun in America compared to Ukraine for example.
+I am mentioning it here, just to think about this problem in future.
+One professor told this: "in poor countries , eg Africa, the death sentence reduces number of kills, because bad people dont fear anything otherwise".
+But in developed countries it in contrary increases, because having death sentence legalized in country sends the wrong message to citizens? breaks fabric of reality? in northern countries prisons are more like hostels, not carcels, even people who have killed before, are allowed to go wherever they want, government teaches them, and this really helps.
+Also possible to apply neurofeedback and psychodelics.
+Maybe its the same with guns: for poor countries its good, for developed - bad.)</sub>

 </td></tr>
 </table>